GrapesJS/grapesjs/docs/api/editor.md

 ### Components

+-   `component:create` - Component is created (only the model, is not yet mounted in the canvas)
+-   `component:mount` - Component is monted to an element and rendered in canvas
 -   `component:add` - Triggered when a new component is added to the editor, the model is passed as an argument to the callback
 -   `component:remove` - Triggered when a component is removed, the model is passed as an argument to the callback
 -   `component:clone` - Triggered when a new component is added by a clone command, the model is passed as an argument to the callback